Kirk records first LPGA win in seven years

 Cristie Kerr rounded out the top five at 18 under after a closing 66.

-(Reporting by Steve Keating in Toronto.
-Editing by Steve Keating)
+Reporting by Steve Keating in Toronto.
+Editing by Steve Keating